youssefkamal2030/ChatWithMe/ChatWithMe-Front/README.md

 ## Contributing 🤝

-We welcome contributions!
+I welcome contributions!
 Here’s how you can contribute:

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/AmazingFeature`